atom-antimatter/antimatterwebnew/EMOTION_TRACKING_UPDATE.md

 ## How It Works

+### Facial Expression Mode:
+1. User starts their webcam
+2. Real-time facial analysis every 2 seconds using Hume AI
+3. Results show live emotion tracking with top expressions and detailed scores

+### Text Analysis Mode:
 1. User enters text in the textarea
 2. Clicks "Analyze Text" button
 3. System makes parallel API calls to:
    - Hume AI for 53-dimensional emotion detection
-   - OpenAI GPT-4 for sentiment, intent, and detailed analysis
+   - OpenAI GPT-5 for sentiment, intent, and detailed analysis
 4. Results are displayed in:
    - Radar chart (6 key emotional metrics)
    - Sentiment card (with confidence)